• Skip to primary navigation

 Connecting:

-• Now take six counter output pins from IC and connect them to LEDs.
+• Now take six counter output pins from IC and connect them to LEDs and this will make 3 groups of LEDs and create random flashing look.

 Final Check:

-• Also check LED sides check each LED is facing right direction with correct polarity.
+• Also, check LED sides check each LED is facing right direction with correct polarity.

 Getting Started: